KianiRozhan81/imu-joint-angle-prediction/README.md

 ## What is this project?

-Measuring joint angles during walking normally requires a full motion capture lab, expensive equipment, controlled environments, and a lot of setup.
+Measuring joint angles during walking normally requires a full motion capture lab — expensive equipment, controlled environments, and a lot of setup.
 We asked a simpler question: can we get the same information from cheap, wearable IMU sensors?

-In this project, we trained three deep learning models to predict hip, knee, and ankle joint angles from IMU data collected during treadmill walking.
-We compared a standard LSTM baseline against two more recent architectures, a Temporal Convolutional Network (TCN) and a Patch-based Transformer (PatchTST), to see which one generalizes best across subjects.
+In this project we trained three deep learning models to predict hip, knee, and ankle joint angles from IMU data collected during treadmill walking.
+We compared a standard bidirectional LSTM baseline against two more recent architectures — a Temporal Convolutional Network (TCN) and a Patch-based Transformer (PatchTST) — to see which one generalizes best across subjects.

 ---